Aman-Baruwal/SQL-Retail-Sales-Project-/README.md

 ```

-5. **Write a SQL query to find the top 3 CUTOMER with the highest AMOUNT.**:
+5. **Write a SQL query to find the top 3 CUSTOMERS with the highest AMOUNT.**:
 ```sql

 SELECT TOP 3 Customer_ID,SUM(Total_Amount) AS AMT